pak11273/front-end-1/README.md

 - run: `yarn install` to download all dependencies.
 - run: `yarn start` to start your local development server.

-> When using Okta for authentication, the app will need to run locally on port 3000.

 ### Key Features

 - Anyone can register/login to the site